 HR professionals these days are dealing with younger people in the workforce for whom digital communication is as natural as breathing.
 So it’s important to understand their habits, especially when it’s time for recruitment.

-The challenges the HR profession faces in Industry 4.0 is huge amount of data we have, the rapidity of change, new business models and even smart services enabled by digital tools.
+The challenges the HR profession faces in Industry 4.0 is the huge amount of data we have, the rapidity of change, new business models and even smart services enabled by digital tools.
 Just as organisations as a whole are adapting, HR must accept that the decisions that affect the people in their organisation are shifting from the HR department to more individual departments, teams and even individuals themselves.

 The key to succeeding today lies in our people.
 We will never be able to control the changes in our world but what you can control is how you can lead your people to stay ahead of these changes.